containerd/containerd/docs/decryption.md

 The default configuration does not handle decrypting encrypted container images.

-An example for configuring the "node" key model for container image decryption is as follows:
+An example for configuring the "node" key model for container image decryption:

 ```toml
 [plugins.cri.image_decryption]